 Situations where the Credit Union has been unable to contact a member after multiple attempts.
 The trusted contact may be contacted to inquire about the member’s current contact information.

-Situations where the Credit Union suspects the member may be suffering from dementia, Alzheimer’s disease, or other form of diminished capacity.
+Situations where the Credit Union suspects the member may be suffering from dementia, Alzheimer’s disease, or another form of diminished capacity.

 Situations where the Credit Union believes there may be the potential of possible financial exploitation of the member.
 The Credit Union may reach out to the trusted contact before placing a hold and/or processing a transaction or disbursement of funds.